-USC Alumni AssociationWith more than 300,000 members worldwide, the USC Alumni Association, founded in 1923, supports the overall advancement of USC.
-Through its many events and programs, the association strives to engage all alumni for life, build a culture of philanthropy among members of the Trojan Family and gather a voice for alumni.
+USC Alumni AssociationWith more than 300,000 members worldwide, the USC Alumni Association’s mission is to support the overall advancement of USC.
+In support of this mission, the USC Alumni Association strives to engage all alumni for life, build a culture of philanthropy among the Trojan Family and be a representative voice for all alumni.

 Every summer in July and August, alumni clubs around the world host SCend Offs, a USC tradition, welcoming new students and connecting current students, families and friends to the Trojan Family.
-The student alumni association, Society 53, offers programs and events that link students to USC’s vast alumni network.
-The Alumni Association also has special programs for SCions, students who are descendants of USC alums.
-To learn more about the USC Alumni Association and its student programs, visit alumni.usc.edu/ students or call (213) 740-2300.
+The student outreach program, Society 53, offers programs and events that link students to USC’s vast alumni network.
+The USC Alumni Association also offers SCions, students who are descendents or siblings of USC alumni, scholarships as well as volunteer opportunities.
+To learn more about the USC Alumni Association and its student programs, visit alumni.usc.edu/students or call (213) 740-2300.

 University Park CampusLocated at the same site since USC’s establishment in 1880 on eight acres of land in the city of Los Angeles, the University Park campus has grown to its present size of 226 acres.
 Situated three miles south of the Los Angeles Civic Center, the campus is adjacent to the museums and recreational facilities of Exposition Park and is served by a network of freeways that provides access to most cultural, business and recreational areas of Southern California.

-The University Park campus consists of 153 buildings and residence halls totaling approximately 7.8 million gross square feet, not including the new Ronald Tutor Campus Center slated to open in fall 2010.
+The University Park campus consists of 159 buildings and residence halls totaling approximately 8.2 million gross square feet, including the newly opened USC School of Cinematic Arts complex as well as the Ronald Tutor Campus Center slated to open in fall 2010.
 Some 70 additional university buildings are located off campus, in the immediate vicinity.

 Health Sciences CampusLocated three miles northeast of downtown Los Angeles, the USC Health Sciences campus is a focal point for students, patients and scientists from around the world.
 Here a blend of clinical, classroom and laboratory resources combines to form a dynamic, interactive environment that is shaping the future of health care.